mrismanaziz/Reforestation/README.md

-## My dentist is the best, he even has a little plaque!
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!